Frequently Asked Questions (FAQs)

 Our Nokero lights are very durable and are designed to endure being dropped, scraped, squashed, baked, pinched, bumped, nicked, kicked, rained on, snowed on, hailed on and, of course, being handled by curious children.
 We use durable ABS plastic and all our products are shatterproof.
 Our products have been known to rust over long periods of time, but none of the internal circuitry is typically affected.
 If one of our products breaks and you think it shouldn’t have, let us know and we can send you a new one.

 What are common uses for Nokero bulbs?

-Nokero light bulbs can be used anywhere you need light off the grid.
-Popular uses are home and patio lighting, marine lighting, camping, cooking, outdoor recreation, reading, and anything else you can think of!
-Our bulbs can also provide emergency lighting during unexpected blackouts or natural disasters.
+Nokero products are particularly popular in disaster relief and humanitarian aid scenarios where electricity is unavailable.
+Our light bulbs can be used anywhere you need light off the grid.
+Popular uses are home and patio lighting, marine lighting, camping, cooking, outdoor recreation, reading, after-dark business, mining, construction, studying, or emergency lighting during unexpected blackouts.

 How do I charge a Nokero phone charger?